tracim/tracim/backend/README.md

 The Tracim Backend
 ==================

-Backend source code of Tracim v2, using Pyramid Framework.
+Backend source code of Tracim, using Pyramid Framework.

 Installation
 ---------------